LIT-Protocol/js-sdk/README.md

 ## Creating a new library

 By default, NX provides a command to generate a library `nx generate @nrwl/js:library`.
-However, it doesn't have a esbuild built-in so that we've created a custom tool that modify the build commands.
+However, it doesn't have an esbuild built-in so that we've created a custom tool that modify the build commands.

 ```js
 yarn tool:genLib <package-name>